Program Management

 • Swag: Merchandise, gift cards, or company products

-• References: Professional references for researchers
+• References: Professional references for bug hunters

 • Special Access: Early access to new features or products